adrianov/snake/docs/manual_tests.md

 - Toggle music OFF and ON during gameplay should stop and restart music
 - Game should respect music preference during gameplay (ON = music plays, OFF = no music)

+### Device Audio Muting
+- When device audio is muted (e.g., iPhone mute switch), music should pause automatically
+- When device audio is unmuted, music should resume if it was playing before
+- When device audio is muted, music should not start when starting a new game
+- When device audio is muted, music should not start when toggling music ON

 ### Music Controls
-- Toggle music button should stop/start music only during gameplay
+- Toggle music button (M key) should stop/start music only during gameplay
+- Toggle music button (M key) visual state (♫/♪ icon) should update correctly
-- Toggle music button in menu or game over screen should only change the setting but not play music
+- Toggle music button (M key) in menu or game over screen should only change the setting but not play music
-- Change music button should switch to different melody only during gameplay
+- Change music button (N key) should switch to different melody only during gameplay
-- Change music button in menu or game over screen should only change the selected melody but not play it
+- Change music button (N key) in menu or game over screen should only change the selected melody but not play it
 - Music volume should persist between sessions
 - Music should respect browser autoplay policies

+### Sound Controls
+- Toggle sound button (S key) should enable/disable sound effects
+- Toggle sound button (S key) visual state (🔊/🔇 icon) should update correctly

 ### Browser Compatibility
 - Music should work on Chrome, Firefox, Safari